15 Machine Operator Skills to be Best on the Job

-9. Active Listening: Machine operators should be able to give full attention to what other people are saying, and take time to understand the points being made.
+9. Active Listening.
+Operators of machine should be able to give full attention to what other people are saying, and take time to understand the points being made.
 They need to ask appropriate questions at the appropriate times, avoiding unnecessary interruptions.

-11. Multi-tasking Skills: Machine operators should be able to handle multiple tasks simultaneously without confusion.
+11. Multi-tasking Skills.
+Operators should be able to handle multiple tasks simultaneously without confusion.
 Effective multi-tasking is achieved when work is completed both efficiently and correctly, and without much stress.
 The ability to manipulate multiple tasks must not be underestimated because of the great outcome it brings about.

-12. Operation Monitoring & Control: Gauging the machine before work will determine if it works properly.
+12. Operation Monitoring and Control.
+Gauging the machine before work will determine if it works properly.
 Machine operators should control operations and assess performances.
 When there is error in operation, they should be able to troubleshoot and determine causes before deciding what to do about it.